Behaviour Policy

 Written Statement of Behaviour Principles

-Every child has the right to feel safe, valued and respected, and learn free from the disruption of others.
+Every pupil has the right to feel safe, valued and respected, and learn free from the disruption of others.

-All children, staff and visitors are free from any form of discrimination.
+All pupils, staff and visitors are free from any form of discrimination.

 Staff and volunteers set an excellent example to pupils at all times.